ptraunf/clickjacking-demo/README.md

 npm run demo
 ```

-2. Navigate a browser to `http://localhost:6660` (the "attacker's" website)
+2. Navigate a browser to `http://localhost:6660` (the "attacker's" website).

 3. Click the button - who could resist?

 ![tempting-button](screenshots/clickjack-demo-button.png)

-Note the vulnerable target website's port number (3333) in the alert that is shown:
+Note the alert is from the victim's origin, not the one in your URL bar!
 ![clickjacking-alert](screenshots/clickjack-demo-alert.png)

 ## Clickjacking Mitigations